-My favourite books were A Wrinkle In Time by Madeleine L’Engle, Hill’s End by Ivan Southall, The Outsiders by S.E Hinton, Catcher In The Rye by JD Salinger and The Hobbit and Lord of the Rings.
+My favourite books were A Wrinkle In Time by Madeleine L’Engle, Hill’s End by Ivan Southall, The Outsiders by S.E Hinton, Catcher In The Rye by JD Salinger, Displaced Person by Lee Harding and Tolkien’s The Hobbit and Lord of the Rings.

 One of my favourite quotes is from Lord of the Rings, when Gandalf says to Froddo: ‘All we have to decide is what to do with the time that is given us.’

 My first published work was a junior fiction novel called Dragon’s Tear.
 It sold out before the book launch, which was exciting.